totalpave/chromium-crosswalk/docs/angle_in_chromium.md

 git cl upload
 ```

-As with subversion and rietveld: visit the upload link for the review site,
+As with subversion and Rietveld: visit the upload link for the review site,
 check the diff and the commit message then add reviewer(s) and publish.

-Land your changes to the upstream repository from the gerrit web interface.
+Land your changes to the upstream repository from the Gerrit web interface.

 If there are upstream changes, you may need to rebase your patches and reupload
 them.